josdejong/typed-function/README.md

 3. Test and build:
     ```
     npm install
-    npm run build
+    npm run build-and-test
-    npm test
     ```
-4. Verify whether the bundle and minified bundle works correctly by opening `./test/browser.html`  and `./test/browser.min.html` in your browser.
+4. Verify whether the generated output works correctly by opening `./test/browserEsmBuild.html` in your browser.
 5. Commit the changes
 6. Merge `develop` into `master`, and push `master`
 7. Create a git tag, and push this